 At 4 weeks pregnant, your baby (embryo) can still be implanting into the lining of your uterus.

-It’s not until your baby is implanted that your body begins to produce the HcG hormone that is responsible for giving you your positive pregnancy test and for causing your early pregnancy symptoms such as bloating, fatigue, and breast tenderness.
+It’s not until your baby is implanted that your body begins to produce the HCG hormone that is responsible for giving you your positive pregnancy test and for causing early pregnancy symptoms such as bloating, fatigue, and breast tenderness.
 Although, sometimes the only symptom at this time may likely be a missed period.

 Chemical pregnancies (where the embryo is miscarried shortly after implantation) account for 50-75% of all miscarriages.
 It’s likely that many women won’t even know they’ve been pregnant or miscarried as this type of miscarriage causes bleeding around the time your period was due.